Jairodub/Brute-to-smooth/main/two_sum/javascript/o_of_n_hashing/readme.md

 the given array into a hash table will require at least a loop *(O(N) time)*, we can use a hash table to solve the problem with a O(N)-time-complexity solution
 `(O(N) + O(N))`.

-The downside to this solution is that it uses up extra space for the new hash table resulting in a less efficient space complexity (O(N)).
+The downside to this solution is that it uses up extra space for the new hash table resulting in less efficient space complexity (O(N)).